aaa8300/collectionstylegame/README.md

 ## What I Learned & Challenges

-This project helped me strengthen my skills in JavaScript game development, especially using the p5.js ecosystem.
+This project helped me strengthen my skills in JavaScript game development, especially using p5.js.
 I learned how to:

 - Work with sprites and animations using p5play.
 - Handle user input to move game objects smoothly.
 - Manage game states such as start screen, active gameplay, win, and lose conditions.
 - Implement collision detection and score tracking.

-One challenge I faced was properly positioning and updating text on different screens (start, win, lose) to ensure clarity and good user experience.
-Also, organizing the assets and making sure all files load correctly was a practical lesson in project structure and debugging.
+One challenge I faced was properly positioning and updating text on different screens (start, win, lose) to ensure clarity and good user experience and also organizing the assets and making sure all files load correctly from replit onto github.